How to Make Turmeric Paste

 - A pinch of natural mineral salt

-*Those experiencing high pitta or seeking a vegan alternative might consider using coconut oil in lieu of ghee.
+*If you are experiencing high pitta or seeking a vegan alternative, consider using coconut oil in lieu of ghee.

-While the paste is still warm and runny, pour it into the glass container (or containers), let cool, and refrigerate.
+While the paste is still warm and runny, pour it into your glass container, let it cool, and refrigerate.
 The mixture will thicken as it cools.
 It may be stored in the fridge for 2–3 weeks, or frozen immediately and thawed out at a later time if you want it to last even longer.

 For Golden Milk

-Add 1–2 teaspoons of the paste to 1–2 cups of milk (your choice).
+Add 1–2 teaspoons of the paste to 1–2 cups of milk or milk alternative of your choice.
 In a small pot, gently heat the milk on low until warm (not hot).
 Add the turmeric paste, stirring until mixed completely.
 Then add your desired sweetener.
-This is delicious as is, but you can add any additional spices at this time.
-Serve immediately.

 Consider adding pinches of garam masala, pippali, natural mineral salt, and coriander powder to give your turmeric paste an extra kick that will further stoke the digestive fire when added to meals.
-The amount of paste you use will depend on the quantity you are adding to.
+The amount of paste you use will depend on your personal taste and the quantity of food you are cooking.
 Experiment by starting low and building to your desired flavor.

 Lots of people turn to turmeric for skin health, and the pasty consistency of this mixture already feels like a face mask in its own right.
 However, its vibrant yellow color can stain your skin and clothing if you’re not careful!

-*You may want to use an older towel you don’t care about to dry off with, as the turmeric paste will stain the towel.
+*You may want to use an older towel you don’t care about, as the turmeric paste will stain.

 Other Uses of Turmeric Paste